davea42/libdwarf-regressiontests/README.md

 in from a shell script) to prefix with C:/msys64/davea always.
 That is awkward.

-In libdwarf-code/src/bin/dwarfdump/dwarfdump.c see homeify().
+See libdwarf-code/src/bin/dwarfdump/dwarfdump.c see homeify().
 See libdwarf-code/src/bin/dwarfdump/dd_sanitized.c
-In libdwarf-code/test/canonicalpath.py and
+See libdwarf-code/test/canonicalpath.py and
 libdwarf-code/test/test_transformpath.py
 we address this sort of issue.
-The meson option -Dregressiontesting is important.
+The meson option -Dregressiontesting=true is important and is arranged by the regression test building scripts noticing the environment variable DWREGRESSIONTEMP has the value 'y').

-We eliminate another set of mismatches (run time failures) by compiling the fuzz/*.c files (in the regression test build) with -DDWREGRESSIONTEMP
+We eliminate another set of mismatches (run time failures) by compiling the fuzz/*.c files (in the regression test build) with -DDWREGRESSIONTEMP explicitly (see DWARFTEST.sh).

-In the regressiontests dwarfdump build we look for the environment variable DWREGRESSIONTEMP and if present and with value 'y' we arrange that dwarfdump calls itself './dwarfdump' and ignores argv[0] .
+In the regressiontests dwarfdump build we look for the variable DWREGRESSIONTEMP and if present and with value 'y' we arrange that dwarfdump calls itself './dwarfdump' and ignores argv[0] .
+See meson option '-Dregressiontesting=true'

 ## valgrind note